House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 12. Sanding Blocks

-You will need something to smooth the rough spots over the seams once the drywall mud has dried.
-For smaller jobs, you can get handheld wood blocks with sandpaper on one side.
-You do need multiple grits from coarse down to fine.
-You don’t want to sand with the coarse and follow that directly with the fine, because the coarse will leave marks that the fine can’t sand out.
+You need to smooth the rough spots over the seams once the drywall mud has dried.
+You can get handheld wood blocks with sandpaper on one side for smaller jobs.
+However, you need multiple grits from coarse down to fine.
+You don’t want to sand with the coarse and follow that directly with the fine because the coarse will leave marks that the fine can’t sand out.

 13. Pole Sander

-The Pole Sander is really just a manual sander attached to the end of a pole.
+The Pole Sander is just a manual sander attached to the end of a pole.
 These serve two purposes.
-They can be used to reach the tops of walls and ceilings, without having to keep getting up and down ladders.
-They can also be used to cover large areas from a single spot, which makes them more convenient than blocks or sponges.
+They can reach the tops of walls and ceilings without having to keep getting up and down ladders.
+They can also cover large areas from a single spot, making them more convenient than blocks or sponges.

 14. Corner Sander

-If you’re using a sanding block, rather than a pole sander, then you may also want to buy a corner sander.
-These have a 90° angle that allows you to sand into the corner of walls or into the ceiling corner.
+If you’re using a sanding block rather than a pole sander, you may also want to buy a corner sander.
+They have a 90° angle that allows you to sand into the corner of walls or the ceiling corner.
 You can get blocks that you use in hand or those that attach to the end of an extension pole for the ceiling.

 15. Sanding Sheets

-Whether you’re using a sanding pole or sanding blocks, you will need plenty of sanding sheets, especially for large jobs.
-The coarse sandpaper gets rid of large blocks and larges pieces of debris from the surface of the drywall once the job is complete.
-Fiberglass sandpaper is mesh-like in design, and this design allows dust to fall through the holes and prevent clogging.
+Whether using a sanding pole or sanding blocks, you will need plenty of sanding sheets, especially for large jobs.
+The coarse sandpaper removes large blocks and large pieces of debris from the surface of the drywall once the job is complete.
+Fiberglass sandpaper is mesh-like, which allows dust to fall through the holes and prevent clogging.

-The finest of drywall sandpaper looks just like regular sanding paper that is used on wood.
-This is used to get rid of the last few rough spots and achieve a nice, smooth, seamless wall.
+The finest drywall sandpaper looks just like regular sanding paper used on wood.
+It removes the last few rough spots and achieves a nice, smooth, seamless wall.

 16. Jab Saw